mananvernekar07/Simple-Webpage/README.md

 It is a simple webpage for beginners created using .html and .css

 # How To Use
-You can copy the .html file and .css file and use them in VS code software and RUN it to see the results.
+You can download the zip file, extract and copy the .html file and .css file and use them in VS code software and RUN it to see the results.
 You can use the webpage and examine the code given there and make changes in values or add new elements to it and learn something from it.

 # Output